Podcast Like The Pros, On Any Budget

 Reaching the world with your message is more affordable than ever.
 But, if you don't do it right, you can still waste a lot of money trying to start up a podcast.
 I've spent a lot of time and money on creating many hit podcasts and building my own podcast studio.
 Over the years, I've made some costly mistakes, and I've learned some valuable lessons.

 In this post, I'm going to share some of that with you.
 This will help you avoid wasting money on bad purchases as you build your own podcast set-up.
 I'll also be giving you an in-depth look at the equipment you will need to get a great sounding show.
 You’ll also discover how to achieve great audio quality, on any budget.

 This post will save you lots of money if you're just starting out.
-And it will help you get the best gear out there if you're trying to take your production to the next level.
-Short on time?
-Download the cheat sheet by clicking the link below.
+It'll help you get the best gear out there and take your production to the next level.
+But if you just want the basics, download the Podcast Quick Start Guide by clicking the link below

 We'll start with the Top 5 "Must Haves".
 These are the parts of the chain that are vital in creating a great sounding podcast.
 If you only plan to host your podcast on blog talk radio, this post will be more than what you need.
 But, if you want to put out a podcast that makes your listeners want to listen, this post is for you.